sdiehl/stephendiehl.com/pages/hire.md

 I'm available for consulting and possibly full-time positions in the Cambridge/Boston area.
 Let's talk about your idea and what I can do.

-To contact me via email run this Python script to generate my contact information.
-I find this is an effective filter to find the kind of people I'd like to work with.
+To contact me via email run one of the following scripts Python script to generate my contact information.
+I find this is an effective filter against recruiters.

 Hint: If you're using IPython use the %paste magic method.

+#### Python

 ```python
 # Generate contact information for Stephen Diehl